-Any singer or vocal performer will surely swear by their daily routine of vocal warm-ups; from their lip trills to their breathing – the adage that practice makes perfect, indeed, comes into play when talking about your singing voice.
+Any singer or vocal performer will swear by their daily routine of vocal warm-ups; from their lip trills to their breathing – the adage that practice makes perfect, indeed, comes into play when talking about your singing voice.

 Just like you wouldn’t run a marathon without stretching your legs, you shouldn’t hit the stage or the studio without a vocal warm-up.